< Return to trials

 Irritable Bowel Syndrome (IBS)

-Participation in our upcoming IBS trial lasts for approximately 22 weeks with a total of 7 clinic visits.
+Participation in our IBS trial lasts for approximately 22 weeks with a total of 7 clinic visits.
 You are compensated for your time and are provided medical care free of charge.
 There are no overnight visits and we offer flexibility in scheduling your clinic appointments.

 Irritable bowel syndrome (IBS) is a common disorder that affects the large intestine (colon).
 Irritable bowel syndrome commonly causes cramping, abdominal pain, bloating, gas, diarrhea and constipation.
 IBS is a chronic condition that you will need to manage long term.